pfdubois/BridgeBidding/source/CompetingSuit.rst

 natural; this is especially possible after the opponents open 1♣ or 1♦.

 .. note::
-   Cue bids are in general not alertable -- in fact, 1♣ - (2♣) is only alerted if it is *natural*.
+   Cue bids are in general not alertable--- in fact, 1♣ – (2♣) is only alerted if it is *natural*.
 However, it is not necessarily Michaels either.
 If opponents make such a bid, be sure to ask what they mean by it, if only at the end of the auction.
 This is one case when silence does not mean standard.

-Some partners agree to use Michaels only with minimal or maximum hands -- see :ref:`Minimax <minimax>`.
+Some partners agree to use Michaels only with minimal or maximum hands--- see :ref:`Minimax <minimax>`.

 Over a 2M preempt, with a strong two-suited hand you can show the other major and a